‘I regret everything’: Convicted rapist comes face to face with his victim - NewsBreak

 “The drugs became like a medicine,” Jimmerson said.

 It wasn’t until his time in prison that Jimmerson ceased being in denial about his actions.
-After years of lying, he confessed his crimes to his family.‘Completely horrified’: Knoxville police deputy chief retires amid sexual misconduct claims
+After years of lying, he confessed his crimes to his family.Clearwater man plotted to ‘snatch’ and rape child, throw her in trunk, police say

 “I had a process to go through to even want to get to a point where I could admit it, you know, that I had harmed someone,” Jimmerson said.